scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 💡 The required competency is stated because tying into other protocols is powerful, and with that comes a lot of responsibility when deploying contracts that may end up holding people's actual funds. _These tutorials don't provide you that competency, but they start to show paths for people to become better educated.
 It is key to know what you are doing._

-As well, self-learning is required because tying into DeFi protocols and actual professional crypto projects do not guide developers, step-by-step.
+Additionally, self-learning is required because DeFi protocols and actual professional crypto projects do not guide developers, step-by-step.
 If you are new to trying to actually plug into a professional project, no worries! 🤗

 We'll touch on some helpful tips as you sort out what the 'norm' is when going through this process.
 These tips will be specific to each protocol that we are integrating into and learning about.